France reports 5,952 people in intensive care units for Covid-19 | Health

-France saw the number of people in intensive care units with COVID-19 rise by 36 to a new 2021 high of 5,952, reflecting increased pressure on hospitals, health ministry data showed on Tuesday.
+The number of people in France's intensive care units with COVID-19 rose by 36 to a new 2021 high of 5,952, reflecting increased pressure on hospitals, health ministry data showed on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)